ashlesss/querySys/update_log.md

 Built based on [kikoeru project](https://github.com/kikoeru-project)

+## 1/8/2024

+1. Add video player page for playing video. (not complete)
+2. Remove some repeat values in `subtitle.js`.

 ## 1/7/2024

 1. Don't show PiP subtitle icon when there is no lyric file to current track.